jcrawf3494/My_Application/app/README.md

 The following REQUIRED features are completed:

 - [x ] Pick an app screenshot to duplicate
-    - Be sure to add the screenshot to "Chosen Screenshot" below.
+  [x]Be sure to add the screenshot to "Chosen Screenshot" below.
 - [ x] Create a runnable app that displays an Animal Version of your chosen screenshot
 - [ x] Layout uses one (1) or more ConstraintLayout
 - [ x] Layout uses one (1) or more ImageView
-- [ ] Layout uses three (3) or more TextViews
+- [ x] Layout uses three (3) or more TextViews

 The following STRETCH features are implemented: